tgirke/tgirke.github.io/notes.md

 ### Draft pages
-To maintain drafts of pages that should be hidden on the life page, you can do this in a <code>_drafts</code> folder at the root level.
+To maintain drafts of pages that should be hidden on the life page, you can do this in a `_drafts` folder at the root level.
 Jekyll ignores the posts in the drafts folder when building the site, but at the same time provides a convenient command-line argument to include them in the build on your local system.